 Builders & Developers

 A builder will typically purchase a large tract of land, and build multiple homes on it.
 They can benefit from blanket mortgages because they can finance the entire project, rather than each property individually.
 Certain blanket mortgages even provide for temporary construction financing, which can be converted to longer-term financing.

 Typically, these blanket mortgages have terms of 12 – 24 months.
 And of course the release clause – the ability to sell properties financed with a blanket mortgage without disturbing the mortgage itself – is made to order for builders.

-These businesses can use a blanket mortgage to purchase, renovate, and sell multiple properties.
+Those entrepreneurs looking to flip home that are in need of renovation can use a blanket mortgage to purchase, renovate, and sell multiple properties.
 It enables them to re-purpose existing properties on a rolling basis without having to get financing on each individual property.
+This allows flippers to avoid applying for and taking out multiple rehab loans.
 The release clause is crucial for this purpose and the loans will generally have short to medium repayment terms 1 – 5 years).

 Businesses with Multiple Locations